020 88309782

 There are some wood floor sanding tips that everyone can consider during wood floor restoration.
 They would ensure a smooth and problem-free floor restoration process with satisfactory results.

 If you are doing the sanding yourself and you have hired equipment, check the surface of the floor when you start sanding.
-The floor sanding belt should leave a smooth surface after few rows.
+The floor sanding belt should leave a smooth surface after a few rows.
 If that is not so, contact the company you hired from and ask for a consultation.

 • Make sure that the areas for wood floor restoration are clean and prepared for the sanding.